Welcome aboard, me hearties! My name at the moment is Pirate Dan, and I work as a professional writer and historian.

 Get up, Jack; John, Sit Down!: This little ditty tells the exploits of your typical drunken sailor being routinely welcomed into taverns, drinking away his money, and then getting booted out.
 While this may sound like your sophomore year of college, the song remains a favorite among sailors.

-Drunken Sailor: An early nineteenth-century shanty often used in navies and whaling vessels, this classic tune has come to be one of the most well-known sea songs of all time.
+Drunken Sailor: An early 19th century shanty often used in navies and whaling vessels, this classic tune has come to be one of the most well-known sea songs of all time.
 It consists of several verses describing all the things to do with a sailor who got drunk and fell asleep.
 These verses usually talk about increasingly harsh pranks, mentioning everything from throwing him into a longboat to slipping him into the bed with the captain's daughter.
 For added fun, a group of sailors often add their own customized verses.

 Shenandoah: Another invention in the 1800s, this sailor song talks about the Shenandoah River.
 Used by several respected learning institutions as a theme song, this soothing melody makes fine background music as you whisper sweet nothings to your favorite strumpet.